Tips on reducing your energy usage and information on government help with your bills

 Gas, oil and electricity prices have all increased by large amounts in the last year.
 And further increases are coming.

 There are things you can try to decrease your energy usage and budget for your energy bills.
-Even after using these tips most people will struggle to pay their bills this winter.
+Even after using these tips most people will struggle to pay their bills while energy prices remain high.

 Tips to reduce your energy bills

 There are different tips you can try to use less electricity, gas and oil.
 Age NI partnered with National Energy Action and Power NI to develop this video outlining some of the best ways to reduce your usage and save money.

 Your heating and hot water systems typically use more energy than your electrical system.

 - Bleed your radiators to get rid of cold spots and make them more efficient

 - Turn down your thermostat – but make sure you are still comfortable